 - Complete Certification Application/s Online Each type of certification has its own application: Produce (fruits, veggies, and maple), Apiary (for beekeepers), and Livestock (includes poultry and eggs).
 Once accepted, applications become part of your online farm profile on on the CNG website.
 This public document should be kept updated to reflect your current practices.

-- Membership Dues An annual financial contribution is required for certification.
-We recommend $125 - $200 per year, and the minimum dues for livestock or produce certification is $110.
-The apiary certification program is newer, so while a contribution is required, and we recommend $75 - $200 per year, we don't specify a minimum.
-Membership dues payments may be made over time by using a credit card in our store.
+- Membership Dues We recommend $200 per year, but let members determine the exact amount according to their means and the scale of their operation.
+The minimum dues for farmers is $110.
+There is no minimum dues for beekeeper with only apiary certification.
+Membership dues payments may be made in our store or offline.
 For beginning farmers and farmers facing unusual hardships (like extreme weather, physical injury, or job loss) we have established a Scholarship Fund.
 Find details on how to apply for a scholarship here.
+We offer the option to make automatic partial payments in bi-monthly installments using a credit card in our store.
 You may wait until after your application is accepted to pay your membership dues.

 - Sign & Return Your Declaration/s This is quick and easy, but essential.
 Your signature indicates you meet and agree to all the Certified Naturally Grown standards, and you understand and accept the terms of participating in the CNG program.
 Your signed Declaration will be posted on your online profile.
 Declarations must be returned annually to keep your certification in good standing.
 We'll send you this one page form once your application is accepted.
 With livestock certification a Feed Supplier Declaration is also required.

-- Arrange On-Farm Inspection All farms must arrange their own on-site inspection, which should take place within two growing seaon months of being accepted into the program, and then annually, at least once every 16 months.
+- Arrange On-Farm Inspection All farms must arrange their own on-site inspection, which should take place within two growing season months of being accepted into the program, and then annually (every 12 months).
+There is a four month grace period.
 Inspections are done by volunteers for free, ideally by other CNG farmers.
 Inspection forms and guidelines are available online.

 - Conduct an Inspection A true grassroots organization, CNG does have a work requirement.
 All participating farmers and beekeepers agree to conduct at least one inspection of another CNG farm or apiary annually.
 This requirement is waived if there is not another CNG farm or apiary within a 1 hour drive.
 Be pro-active and contact farms near you that need an inspection (nobody "at CNG" does it for you).
 To maintain the program's integrity, you may not "trade" inspections with the person who inspected your farm or apiary.